 Greetings!
-I’m an evolutionary ecologist in the Department of Ecology and Evolutionary Biology at the University of Arizona, in the labs of Katrina Dlugosch and Noah Whiteman.
-I’m an evolutionary ecologist broadly interested in the evolution of interactions, and the consequences of these interactions for the evolution and diversification of lineages and clades.
+I’m an evolutionary ecologist in the Department of Ecology and Evolutionary Biology at the University of Arizona.
+I’m broadly interested in the evolution of interactions, and the consequences of these interactions for the evolution and diversification of lineages and clades.

 I received my PhD in 2012 from the University of California, Berkeley, where I was advised by Rosemary Gillespie.
 Subsequently, I was a NSF International (IRFP) and Japan Society for the Promotion of Science postdoctoral fellow at Kyoto University and the University of California, Berkeley, an NIH IRACDA postdoctoral fellow at the University of Arizona, and a postdoctoral researcher at Cornell University.